Last Updated on October 15, 2021 by Danny

 This is one of the cheapest drum thrones from major drumming brands.
 That said, It is an excellent option for its price range.

-The round-shaped seat has adequate cushioning with memory foam that makes it great for short and medium-length sessions.
+The round drum throne has adequate cushioning with memory foam that makes it great for short and medium-length sessions.
 However, it isn’t very thick and can become a little uncomfortable when sat on for long sessions.

 It features three legs that make it portable without compromising stability too much.
 The height adjustment is easy, and it stays locked for the most part.
 However, if you are pretty big, the height can reduce over time.

 The Bolt Nitro Airlift would be a solid drum throne choice for most users.
 It features an extensive height range, from 18″ all the way to 24″.
-If you are a little big, you do not have to worry about this stool as it can withstand up to 550 lbs.
+If you are a little big, you do not have to worry about this ergonomic drum throne as it can withstand up to 550 lbs.

 The motorcycle seat has a medium amount of cushioning, making it quite comfortable.
 It is also great at reducing leg fatigue.
 It features a pneumatic height adjustment system that allows you to adjust the height without any tools quickly.